QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Returns

-[bool] Returns true on success, false if the output buffer is too small.
+[bool] true on success; false if the output buffer is too small or if any pointer argument is NULL.

 ◆ qsc_encoding_pem_decode()